 - Heavy alcohol use.
 Drink no more than one glass of wine or beer per day.

 - Obesity.
 Eat a diet low in sodium and fat.
 Moderate physical activity is recommended 30 minutes a day at least five days per week.

 - Family History.
 If an immediate family member has a history of circulatory problems or stroke, you are at an increased risk.

 - Age.
-People age 50 and older are at a higher risk for stroke than someone younger.
+People age 50 and older are at a higher risk for stroke, but it can occur at any age.

 Mercy Medical Center-Des Moines is central Iowa's only hospital to receive the Gold Seal of Approval™ and Primary Stroke Center certification from The Joint Commission, the nation’s predominant standards-setting and accrediting body in health care.
 Mercy has held this distinguished honor since 2007.